NY homeowner guide

 What changes this page in New York

 Best for New York buyers, sellers, and agents who know the property uses onsite wastewater treatment but still need to know whether the county health file, design flow assumptions, or waiver history create real closing risk.
-New York buyer intent is strongest when the page explains Appendix 75-A and local health file quality together instead of treating the sale like a generic septic transaction.
+New York buyer intent is strongest when the page treats Appendix 75-A, county health records, and as-built history as the real pre-closing checklist instead of treating the sale like a generic septic transaction.

 New York homeowners usually need the county health department or the State Health Department district office with jurisdiction over the property.
 Appendix 75-A creates the baseline residential wastewater standard, but local health files and waiver history can change the practical next step.
 The first practical check is usually the office, file path, or reviewer identified in this state workflow: Start with the county health department or the State Health Department district office that has jurisdiction over the property.